History of Real Madrid CF: Early years

 The club played its first ever match on 9 March 1902.
 It featured two teams of Madrid FC players and was played between the streets of Alcalá and Goya, next to the old Plaza de Toros.
 The two teams wore blue and red respectively, with the blue team winning the match 1–0.
 Madrid paid an annual rent of 150 pesetas for the pitch, and the players changed into their playing kits in a tavern called La Taurina.
 The regulations governing the club, comprising 22 articles, were drafted on 18 April and approved by provincial governor José Sanchez Guerra on 22 April 1902.
 Madrid FC played its first match against another club on 2 May 1902 at the Hipódromo in a friendly against New Foot-Ball Club that ended in a 1–1 draw.

+Arthur Johnson a pioneering figure in Real Madrid's early history and the club's first coach.
+He scored Real Madrid’s first-ever goal in 1902.

 Carlos Padrós, wanting to demonstrate that the club could organize matches against other teams, helped organize the 1902 Copa de la Coronación in honour of the coronation of Alfonso XIII.
 He convinced the mayor of Madrid, Alberto Aguilera, to donate a silver cup as the prize for the winning team.
-Padrós contacted the captains of FC Barcelona, Club Español de Foot-Ball, Bizcaya (a combination of Athletic Club and Bilbao Football Club) and New Foot-Ball Club and invited them to enter the competition.
+Padrós contacted the captains of Barcelona, Club Español de Foot-Ball, Bizcaya (a combination of Athletic Club and Bilbao Football Club) and New Foot-Ball Club and invited them to enter the competition.
 The event was the first national football tournament played in Spain and was held at the Hipódromo.
 Madrid FC contested its first competitive match in the semi-finals of the Copa de la Coronación on 13 May.
-Arthur Johnson scored the club's first competitive goal in a 1–3 loss to FC Barcelona.
+Arthur Johnson scored the club's first competitive goal in a 1–3 loss to Barcelona.
 This was also the first El Clásico.
-Madrid secured its first competitive victory defeating Club Español de Football (now RCD Espanyol) 3–2 on 16 May 1902.
+Madrid secured its first competitive victory defeating Club Español de Football (now Espanyol) 3–2 on 16 May 1902.
 On 23 May 1902, Alfonso Albéniz became the first player to leave FC Barcelona in order to join Madrid.